judyohjo/web/README.md

 # Programming language
 - HTML/CSS frontend language
 - Using Visual Studio Code
 - Using knowledge learnt from the University and Summer of Tech bootcamp

 # Systems / Data
 - Will need multiple systems (one system to save ID and PW, where we pull out student information by using ID)
-- Use SQL to save login data?
+- Use SQL and database to save login data?
-- Security is a key!
+- Security is a key here when saving student information!